 Encinitas Ranch is one of the few golf courses in San Diego, with significant ocean views throughout the entire property.
 This has never been known as a challenging golf course, a slice barely hurts you on many holes, and there is not too much trouble throughout the course.

 Encinitas Ranch plays alongside coastal bluffs that give a Torrey Pines-type feel in some areas.
 The course itself is very centrally located and accessible, but the setting is what makes this place.
 The highlights come quickly at Encinitas Ranch since the nines have been reversed.
 The scenic finishing holes are now 5 through 8.

-The signature hole 7 plays to a blind uphill fairway with very steep barranca with sandstone cliffs on the left.
+The signature hole 7 plays to a blind uphill fairway with a steep barranca and sandstone cliffs on the left.
 Encinitas Ranch is a typical JC Resorts course that is good for the weekend golfer but nothing that resembles championship golf material.
 Since the course is not very long, course management is critical; a driver is not always needed.

 Most people play iron and shoot safely to the right to climb the hill.
 A well-struck iron leaves you with a short severe downhill shot with beautiful views of Carlsbad and La Costa in the distance.
 It is a short par 4, but still the number 1 handicap, the signature hole.

 Number 8 is also a solid hole.
 A canyon plays along the left side of this reasonably uphill long par 4.
 It is a typical risk-reward hole where you must determine how much of the canyon you want to take off to leave yourself a shorter shot.
 A consistent offshore wind understandably could push this ball left into the gully.